UMD's Lib Ed Program requires completion of 11 categories

 Part 2: Knowledge Domains (18 credits)

-1 course from each of two categories (2 courses) plus 2 courses from each of the other two categories (4 courses) to total 6 courses.
-Two courses taken in a category must be different subjects.
+Minimum of 1 course from each of two categories (2 courses) plus 2 courses from each of the other two categories (4 courses), to total 6 courses.
+Two courses taken in a single category must be from different subjects.
 For example, two different subjects within the Natural Sciences category could be a Biology (BIOL) and a Chemistry (CHEM) course. *Students must complete one Natural Science course with a lab component.

 Knowledge Domain courses may also fulfill Key Topics requirements.